abigail-ryan/serenity-day-spa/TESTING.md

 #### Pep8 Validation

 [CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python files.
-Some minor line lenght isuues, missing lines, and trailing white space errors were raised and fixed before final deployment.
+Some minor line lenght isuues, missing lines, and trailing white space errors were raised and fixed in all .py files before final deployment.

 ![Screenshot of Serenity Day Spa - PEP8 Validation - minor errors](documentation/pep8-minor-errors.png)